The Tracey Ullman Show: Development

 Producers decided to add animated segments when they had trouble figuring out a way to end one sketch and go into the next.
 They had considered talking animals, specifically a talking bear.
-"I don't know why we were so into a bear," explained Ken Estin.
-"Nobody was in love with that idea, but we just couldn't think of how else to do it.
-In most variety shows, it was just sketches that were so short that they didn't have to worry about from going from one to the next.
-Nobody had ever really done this before."
-Estin was given with a drawing of Life in Hell by Matt Groening from Richard Sakai.
+"I don't know why we were so into a bear.
+Nobody was in love with that idea, but we just couldn't think of how else to do it.
+In most variety shows, it was just sketches that were so short that they didn't have to worry about going from one to the next.
+Nobody had ever really done this before," explained Ken Estin.
+Estin was given a drawing of Life in Hell by Matt Groening from Richard Sakai.
 "It was very different.
 It was smart.
 It was unusual.
 It was drawn poorly, which I thought added the charm [...]
 I said, 'What if we have this guy do these little cartoons in between the scenes?
 Is that possible?
 Does anybody like that idea?'
 They all said they liked the idea.
 This is how Matt ended up being our guy."
 James L. Brooks was also familiar with Groening's work.
-Polly Platt, producer of his film Terms of Endearment had given him a cartoon called "Success and Failure in Hollywood" drawn by Groening as a gift.
+Polly Platt, producer of his film Terms of Endearment, had given him a cartoon called "Success and Failure in Hollywood" drawn by Groening as a gift.
 Platt suggested that he do a special on the characters.

-Heide Perlman found another artist to do animated segments – M.K.
-Brown, who worked for National Lampoon.
+Heide Perlman found another artist to do animated segments – M. K. Brown, who worked for National Lampoon.
 She agreed to do a cartoon based around a female psychiatrist, Dr. N!Godatu.
-Producers stopped hearing from Groening when Fox wanted to take over Life in Hell merchandising as part of his deal, resulting in his passing on the project.
-Estin asked Sakai to ask Groening if he had any characters that he would be willing to allow Fox to merchandise.
-Groening said that he did have other characters and would send them over for consideration.
+Producers stopped hearing from Groening when Fox wanted to take over Life in Hell merchandising as part of the deal; this resulted in his passing on the project.
+Estin asked Sakai to ask Groening if he had any other characters that he would be willing to allow Fox to merchandise.
+Groening said that he did and that he would send them over for consideration.
 "Well, two, maybe three days after I spoke to Richard, Matt sends us a drawing of the Simpsons exactly as–well, not exactly–almost exactly as they are.
 Anyhow, everybody said, 'Fine.
 That's fine.
 We like them.'
 And Matt made his deal with Fox."
 Eventually, producers found that Groening's work suited the show better than Brown's and her segments were no longer used.
-Tracey Ullman was approached to do one of the voices of the Simpsons, but with her already spending up to three hours in the makeup chair, adding voice-over work was not feasible.
+Tracey Ullman was approached to do one of the voices of the Simpsons, but with already spending up to three hours in the makeup chair, adding voice-over work was simply not feasible.
 Fellow cast member Julie Kavner then agreed to do it.
-Groening approached Ullman sporadically about doing a guest voice for the shorts, but with her heavy workload, she never had the time.
+Groening approached Ullman sporadically about providing a guest voice for the shorts but, yet again, she was unable to do so due to her heavy workload.